-An unfortunate side effect of China’s rapid economic growth, there are occasionally days where the AQI level in the big cities will reach unhealthy amounts.
+There are occasionally days where the AQI level in the big cities will reach unhealthy amounts.
 To combat this, we provide filtered masks and have air purifiers in all our cars in Beijing.
 In other cities, air purifiers can be arranged in cars if decided upon in advance.

 a.
 How do I get a visa?
 What kind of visa should I get?

 Nearly all foreign visitors to China will need a tourist visa.
 We always recommend our travelers apply for a tourist visa at least 60 days prior to departure.
 Although we cannot obtain a traveler’s visa for you, we can help to answer any questions that come your way.